Sunday to Thursday, January 11 – 15

 Then to Harborwalk Village, where we did some shopping, and had lunch at Margaritaville.
 There is a wonderful art gallery, Special Touch Gallery, featuring works by many local artists.
 We oohed and ahhed over many items, and purchased a few items as well.

 We stayed in Pensacola tonight with Steve and Joan so we would be closer to the airport in the morning.
-We taught them how to play one of favorite, though perverted, games: Cards Against Humanity.
+We taught them how to play one of our favorite, though perverted, games: Cards Against Humanity.
 It was a night full of laughter.

 Saturday, January 17